ValkyrieDomi/ESP8266-WiFi-to-UART-Bridge/README.md

 **Note!** *The code has been edited for my needs.
 ESP8266 in STA mode with UDP protocol on port 14550 that connects to my ELRS Backpack of my RC Radio running Mavlink-RC.
 ESP sends the telemetry via UART to SP Racing F3 Flight Controller which is the brain of u360gts Antenna Tracker.
-Code HAS NOT BEEN tested in AP mode and with TCP protocol, but should remain functional as the original.*
+The code HAS NOT BEEN tested in AP mode and with TCP protocol, but should remain functional as the original.*

 ## Key Features: